RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 of the United States has no formalized job description?
 Wouldn't having the

-basic qualifications and requirements-along with a complete list of expected
+basic qualifications and requirementsalong with a complete list of expected

+to endure their mindless drivel.
 Okay, here's my proposed job description:

 POSITION: President of the United States